 How much do I have to do to meet the 51% rule?

 The simple answer is 51% but the answer is deeper than that.
 In the past, it was somewhat subjective as to what constituted 51%.
 Now there are points for certain functions of the build.
 Meet the formulas and you meet the 51% requirement.
 Even better, there is a kit evaluation team that goes through the manufacturers’ kit and approves kits for the program.
 The builder can be sure he meets the rule and get the aircraft built in a relatively short time.
 Some processes, such as installing the engine and instruments, count little towards the 51% rule.
 The company completes these tasks for you.

 What if I am not good with saws and drills and other tools?

-It will not matter; the in-factory builder assist program simplifies your role.
-As a builder, your participation will be assembly, not fabrication.
-Drilling will be done in a fixture with a drill guide and a coach to help make sure it is done right.
-Any skills you need will be taught as part of the build process.
+It will not matter; the in-factory builder program simplifies your role.
+As a builder, your participation will be primarily assembly.
+Any fabrication you need to do will be taught as part of the build process with a coach to help make sure it is done right.

 How long is it going to take to put the Innovator™ Aircraft together?

 You build the airframe in less than three weeks in the factory.
 Commuter Craft will largely finish your Innovator so you can have a flying aircraft in less than 3 months.